AdrianaSakeena/quantum_interference_simulator/README.md

             L

-2. Determining the Phase Accumulated Along a Path
+2. Determining the Phase Accumulated Along a Path:

 In quantum mechanics, phase is proportional to distance traveled.
 While phase is not directly observable, it plays a crucial role in determining how probability amplitudes interfere when combined.

 For a particle with wavelength λ, the phase accumulated over a distance r is given by